Hit enter after type your search item

 A padding demo with an HTML table

-The following is a demonstration of padding CSS property in an HTML table.
 For that, I have created a table with a few rows.
 The table is styled by different CSS properties.
-Before showing what it looks with padding property, look at it without using the padding in table data <td>.
+Before showing what it looks like with the padding property, look at it without using the padding in table data <td>.

 CSS table without padding